wballard/VariableSky/api.markdown

 ```

-## ServerContext
+## HookContext
 Server hooks get an instance of this passed to their hook function.

 ### href
 The `href` of the data being hooked, this will be from `/`, not
-including host, protocol, or port.
+including host, protocol, or port and is split into an array

 ### val
-Get the value of the data.
-Some differences in the value here based on
-the event.
-Noted below.
+This is the value the command is working on, and you can modify it to
+change the final result of the command as needed.

 #### data
-The value currently stored in the server.
+The value currently stored in the server, change this value to intercept
+what is sent to the client.

 #### saved
 The original value sent in by the client.